 The ghost appeared (or was heard) mainly in an upstairs corridor of the house, and, once in a while, by the front gate.

-The ghost, it was rumoured, appeared in an upstairs corridor in the oldest part of the house.
-Once, S’s brother saw an old man sitting on the end of his bed in the bleariness of sleep.
+Once, our brother, in the bleariness of sleep, saw an old man sitting on the end of his bed.
 Odd happenings – a heavy pan falling from a table in the night, glowing balls of light drifting across a bedroom – were attributed to the ghost.

 © con jamón spain